 Arthritis Treatment Options

 Treatment options for arthritis depend on your age, overall health, lifestyle, and other factors.
 Surgery is usually a last-resort option.

-Advanced Bone & Joint offers viscosupplementation for knee arthritis, which can lubricate the joint and provide substantial pain relief, thereby postponing the need for surgery.
-Cortisone or other ultrasound-guided injections can temporarily reduce inflammation and pain.
+Advanced Bone & Joint offers cortisone or other ultrasound-guided injections that can temporarily reduce inflammation and pain.